A Survey of Protocol Fuzzing: Directions of Future Research

-To resolve this, machine learning model based approaches can be explored for better model construction.
-Considering the recent remarkable progress of LLM (Large Language Model) \cite{chen2021evaluating}, one promising direction is to develop LLM-based solution for more precise model construction.
-Another possible direction is to combine the other information sources (such as the code of protocol implementations, code commit or comment information during development, program analysis results, etc.) to help understand the content of the specification better.
+To resolve this, machine learning model-based approaches can be explored for better model construction.
+Considering the recent remarkable progress of LLM (Large Language Model) \cite{kakarla2023oracle,sp24-llmif,nikbakht2024tspec,issta24-llmdriver}, one promising direction is to develop LLM-based solutions for more precise model construction.
+Another possible direction is to combine the other information sources (such as the code of protocol implementations, code commit or comment information during development, program analysis results, etc.) to help better understand the content of the specification.